Roxy0923/EventPS-GUI-/README.md

 [\[Project Page\]](https://www.ybh1998.space/eventps-real-time-photometric-stereo-using-an-event-camera/)
 [\[Codeberg Repo\]](https://codeberg.org/ybh1998/EventPS/)

 Official implementation for EventPS.
 This repo is still under construction.
-The code and data is ready, but needs better document.
+The code and data are ready, but we need better document.

 ### To clone this project with data